Snafu/dsm7-dvb-drivers/README.md

 Moreover, this guide is provided as-is: I can't guarantee that it will work for other architectures, in fact it's known that **there are** architectures that have problems with compiling the kernel modules.

-I'm just sharing what worked for me and my Gemini Lake architecture.
+I'm just sharing what worked for me and my v1000 architecture.

 ## Prerequisites
 - A Synology NAS with DSM 7 installed